BIO: Biology

 BIO 421.
 Cellular and Molecular Biology.
 4 Credits.

-A lecture and laboratory course that studies the molecular basis of cellular life.
+A lecture course that studies the molecular basis of cellular life.
 Eukaryotic cell structure and function will be emphasized.

 BIO 422.
 Cancer Biology.
 3 Credits.